alwaysdata/documentation/_index.en.md

 - **API** (Application Programming Interface): is a programming interface used to automate how you manage your resources.
 - **Account**: a hosting space where sites, domains, e-mails, etc. are located.
 Linked to a profile and located on one (or more) servers.
 - **Administration**, **Admin** or **client space**: a private space that is accessible [online](https://admin.alwaysdata.com) comprising information relating to alwaysdata services and allowing management operations relating to these services.
-- **Profile** or **client**: alwaysdata administration interface user.
+- **Profile**, **client** or **user**: alwaysdata administration interface user.
 This physical or corporate entity has validated the [alwaysdata contracts](https://www.alwaysdata.com/en/terms-and-legal/).
 - **Server**: a computer system where accounts are located.
 This may be a physical server or a virtual machine.
-- **Dedicated server**: a physical server where the storage space is reserved entirely for data belonging to a single client.
+- **Dedicated server**: a physical server where the storage space is reserved entirely for data belonging to a single user.
-- **Shared server**: a server where the storage space is shared between a number of customers.
+- **Shared server**: a server where the storage space is shared between a number of users.
-- **VPS server**: [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) located on a host server shared only between a few customers.
+- **VPS server**: [virtual machine](https://en.wikipedia.org/wiki/Virtual_machine) located on a host server shared only between a few users.

 ## Contributing to documentation